- 1 The Changing Role of the CIO

 2. Foster innovation while ensuring security.

 In the digital age, customer experience is everything.
-Customers expect personalised experiences wherever they happen to engage with brands.
+Customers expect personalized experiences wherever they happen to engage with brands.
 For marketers, that means investing in solutions and technologies to provide seamless, innovative experiences on every device — and to help them stay one step ahead of the competition.
 But failing to work with the IT department well in advance of implementation can actually hinder customer experiences down the road.
 From safeguarding data security to partnering with a vendor that may not stay in business, identifying risks is key.
 CMOs and CIOs can work in tandem to define a governance framework that effectively manages and mitigates risk while embracing and encouraging innovation.

 3. Speak the common language of experience.